jstrieb/poker-chipper/README.md

 many chips you have, and how much everyone will pay to play.
 How do you pick chip denominations?

+Without Poker Chipper, picking chip denominations is manual and error-prone.
+You first try to pick values that divide each other nicely and are easy to remember.
+(Alternatively, struggle to recall the values you used last time you played.)
+You next try to find a way to make the chosen values sum to the buy in.
+Then, you backtrack whenever there aren't enough chips for everyone, or when there are too many chips left over.
+Finally, you settle for a sub-optimal chip allocation so that you can actually start playing.

-With Poker Chipper, picking chip denominations is fast and easy.
+With Poker Chipper, on the other hand, picking chip denominations is fast and easy.
 Input the number of players, buy in, blinds, and number of chips.
 Then, wait a moment for the mathematically optimal results, which are guaranteed to work with the chips you have on-hand.
-Once the results are computed, they can easily be saved for next time, or shared with others.
+Once the results are computed, you can save them for next time, or share them with others.
 If you want to modify the results, adjust the "advanced options," and the chip denominations will be recomputed subject to the adjusted requirements.

-Without Poker Chipper, on the other hand, picking chip denominations is manual and error-prone.
-You might pick values that grow sensibly, divide each other nicely, and are easy to remember.
-(Alternatively, struggle to recall the values you used last time you played.)
-You could use the chosen values to find an allocation of chips that sum to the buy in for a single player.
-Then, you would backtrack whenever either there aren't enough chips to distribute a full stack to everyone using the chosen allocation, or when there are too many chips left over.
-Finally, you might settle for a sub-optimal chip allocation so that you can actually get to playing.

 # How Poker Chipper Works